 9437 A VERY FINE BOULLE MARQUETRY WRITING TABLE POSSIBLY BY THOMAS PARKER English.
 First Quarter Of The Nineteenth Century.
 Measurements: Height: 28 1/4″ (72 cm) Width: 48 1/2″ (123 cm) Depth: 26 1/2″ (67 cm)

-Of red tortoiseshell and finely engraved brass.
-The rectangular top with rounded corners with elaborate brass inlaid decoration centred by figures of musicians in a fantastic stylized setting surrounded by scrolling arabesque and strapwork decoration interspersed with birds, flowers and figures, the top set above a shaped frieze set to front and reverse with three drawers, fully dummied to the reverse, decorated with scrolling arabesque and strapwork decoration, featuring jesters and monkeys, the drawers with stylized foliate escutcheons, those to either side issuing handles, the drawers divided by c-scroll gilt mounts, the corners with stylized foliate mounts, the whole raised on four cabriole legs with stylized foliate mounts with boulle marquetry, each leg terminating in stylized gilt mounts.
+Ebonised and with finely engraved brass.
+The rectangular top with rounded corners with elaborate brass inlaid decoration centered by figures of musicians in a fantastic stylized setting surrounded by scrolling arabesque and strapwork decoration interspersed with birds, flowers and figures, the top set above a shaped frieze set to front and reverse with three drawers, fully dummied to the reverse, decorated with scrolling arabesque and strapwork decoration, featuring jesters and monkeys, the drawers with stylized foliate escutcheons, those to either side issuing handles, the drawers divided by c-scroll gilt mounts, the corners with stylized foliate mounts, the whole raised on four cabriole legs with stylized foliate mounts with boulle marquetry, each leg terminating in stylized gilt mounts.

 The present table is an exceptional example of English Boulle marquetry from the Regency period.
 Of an intricacy and delicacy seldom seen, the table exemplifies the aristocratic taste for Boulle at the beginning of the nineteenth century which made it a feature in the most exclusive and opulent interiors.